They agreed to take part in the Cité de la réussite 2026, november 21,22

 Essayist, founding president of the Sapiens Institute

-Olivier Babeau is a French academic, essayist, and consultant, known for his analyses of economic, educational, and technological issues.
+Olivier Babeau is an academic, essayist, and consultant, known for his analyses of economic, educational, and technological issues.
 A graduate of ESCP and the École normale supérieure de Cachan, he has taught management sciences at Paris-Dauphine, Paris VIII, and Bordeaux, and has also served as an adviser in ministerial offices, notably to Roger Karoutchi and François Fillon.
 Founder and president of the Sapiens Institut, he is a regular contributor to media outlets.
 Author of around ten essays, including "L’Ère de la flemme" (2025) and "Ne faites plus d'études : Apprendre autrement à l’ère de l’IA" with Laurent Alexandre (2025), he analyses the transformations linked to innovation and advocates for a more agile and less bureaucratic society, while warning of the risks of AI.

 Bertrand BADRÉ